MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712copilot.md

 1. Add the **Response summary** field from the **Dynamic content** pane to the end of the **Body** text.

 1. Collapse the **Send an email 2** action.

-1. Rename the flow to **Request Approval for Expense Report** by selecting the **request approval when a Dataverse record is created** text in the upper-left corner of the screen.

 1. Save the flow by selecting the **Save** button in the upper-right corner of the screen.